Online conformal inference for multi-step time series forecasting: Introduction

-In a separate strand of research, \citet{gibbs2021} develop adaptive conformal inference in an online manner to manage temporal distribution shifts and ensure long-run coverage guarantees.
+In a separate strand of research, \citet{gibbs2021} develop adaptive conformal inference (ACI, denoted as ACP hereafter) in an online manner to manage temporal distribution shifts and ensure long-run coverage guarantees.
 The basic idea is to adapt the miscoverage rate, \(\alpha\), based on historical miscoverage frequencies.
+However, ACP may yield infinite or empty prediction intervals when the \(\alpha\) drifts below \(0\) or exceeds \(1\), respectively.
 Follow-up work has refined this idea by introducing time-dependent step sizes to respond to arbitrary distribution shifts, as seen in studies by \citet{bastani2022}, \citet{zaffran2022}, and \citet{gibbs2024}.
-However, these methods may produce prediction intervals that are either infinite or null.
-To address this issue, recent research has proposed a generalized updating process that tracks the quantile of the nonconformity score sequence, as discussed by \citet{bhatnagar2023}, \citet{angelopoulos2024}, and \citet{angelopoulos2024online}.
+Recent research has proposed a generalized updating process that tracks the quantile of the nonconformity score sequence, rather than the miscoverage rate, as discussed by \citet{bhatnagar2023}, \citet{angelopoulos2024}, and \citet{angelopoulos2024online}.

-Existing conformal prediction methods for time series primarily focus on single-step forecasting.
-However, many applications require forecasts for multiple future time steps, not just one.
-Related research into multi-step time series forecasting is limited and does not account for the temporal dependencies inherent in multi-step forecasts.
-For example, \citet{stankeviciute2021} integrate conformal prediction with recurrent neural networks for multi-step forecasting and then apply Bonferroni correction to achieve the desired coverage rate.
-This approach, however, assumes data independence, which is not often unrealistic for time series data. \citet{yang2024ts} propose Bellman conformal inference, an extension of adaptive conformal prediction, to control multi-step miscoverage rates simultaneously at each time point \(t\) by minimizing a loss function that balances the average interval length across forecast horizons with miscoverage.
-While this method considers multi-step intervals, it does not account for their temporal dependencies and may be computationally intensive when solving the associated optimisation problems at each time step.
-Additionally, several extensions to multivariate targets have been explored, see, e.g., \citet{schlembach2022} and \citet{sun2022}.
+Existing conformal prediction methods for time series primarily focus on single-step forecasting, even though many applications require reliable uncertainty quantification over multiple future horizons.
+The literature on multi-step conformal prediction is comparatively limited and, when it does consider multi-step forecasts, it often reduces the problem to \(H\) horizon-specific tasks by constructing separate prediction sets for each \(y_{t+h}\), \(h\in[H]\), without considering how forecasts at different horizons are related.
+For example, \citet{stankeviciute2021} integrate conformal prediction with recurrent neural networks for multi-step forecasting and then apply Bonferroni correction to control coverage.
+This approach, however, assumes data independence, which is often unrealistic for time series. \citet{yang2024ts} propose Bellman conformal inference to jointly control multi-step miscoverage by minimizing a loss that balances average interval length across horizons and miscoverage, which however ignores temporal dependencies across horizons and can be computationally intensive due to related optimization at each time step.
+Related extensions to multivariate targets have also been studied; see, for example, \citet{schlembach2025}.